 Having a charcoal grill with a smoker gives you a lot of room to experiment, especially if you plan on preparing multiple dishes for longer periods.

-You see, these grills are designed with various sections, which makes them perfect for cooking roasted foods, such as chicken and brisket, that are cooked slowly.
+You see, these grills are designed with various sections, which makes them perfect for cooking roasted foods, such as chicken and brisket, that is simmered.
 The only thing you need to ensure is adequate water and humidity in your smoker before leaving the dishes in.